traceypaulinealbert/traceypaulinealbert/README.md

 ## Hi there!
 I'm Tracey Pauline Albert! 👋
 # About Me
-- 🎓 I’m a second year MPA DP graduate scholar at Columbia University.
+- 🎓 I’m MPA DP graduate scholar at Columbia University.
 - 🤖 I have an engineering background, but my career has been focused on development practice.
-- 🌱 I am currently learning a lot about the intersection of technology and sustainable development.
+- 🌱 I am currently learning a lot about the intersection of technology (specifically AI) and sustainable development.
 - 🤔 I’m looking for help with gaining relevant skills in the technical domain while leveraging my sectoral knowledge to work on tech policies!
 - 💬 Ask me about Ed tech!
 - 📫 How to reach me: tpa2112@columbia.edu